 Gopal was arrested for publishing a cover story that the magazine carried in its April issue and yet another article in September which had allegations linking the governor’s office to an investigation into the 'sex-for-marks' scam in Madurai Kamaraj University.
 The case pertains to an assistant professor, Nirmala Devi, who was arrested for allegedly luring students into sex work.

 As per the initial reports, Gopal was arrested under Section 124 of IPC, a law seldom used anywhere in the country.
-The section deals with assault on the president of India or the governor any state with an intent to compel or restrain the exercise of any lawful powers invested in them.
-While Tamil Nadu has seen the government filing criminal defamation cases against journalists, publishers and even politicians for their writings and public speeches during the Jayalalithaa regime, invoking of Section 124 was something new.
+The section deals with assault on President, Governor, etc., with intent to compel or restrain the exercise of any lawful powers invested in them.
+While Tamil Nadu has seen the government filing criminal defamation cases against journalists, publishers and even politicians for their writings and public speeches during the Jayalalithaa regime, invoking of Section 124 was new.

 Later in the day, Magistrate Gopinath, who heard the counsels of Nakeeran and the prosecution, refused to remand Gopal in custody.
 However, the arrest brought the entire media fraternity in the state together.
 In the evening, when Gopal was taken to the Egmore Metropolitan Court, former editor of The Hindu, N. Ram, walked into the court to explain to the magistrate why Section 124 was totally unwanted.
 “I came here not as an advocate, but as a fellow journalist to say why it is against the law.
 The magistrate was polite that he heard me,” said Ram.

-Meanwhile, the Gopal's arrest and the court refusing to remand him has opened a can of worms in the Nirmala Devi case.
-While the one-man commission, headed by retired IAS officer R. Santhanam, has submitted its report, and the CBCID enquiry in the case has come to a close, it has not yet been known who the “VVIP” Nirmala Devi was referring to in an audio conversation with the girls she was trying to lure.
+Meanwhile, the arrest and the court refusing to remand Gopal has opened a can of worms in the Nirmala Devi case.
+While the one man committee, headed by retired IAS officer R. Santhanam, has submitted its report, and the CBCID enquiry in the case has come to a close, it hasn't yet been known who the “VVIP” Nirmala Devi was referring to in an audio conversation with the girls she was trying to lure.

 The Nirmala Devi case has been murky and mysterious from day one.
-The case was registered on April 17 by Virdhungar police.
+The case was registered on April 17, by Virdhungar police.
 The professor was arrested after the audio clip went viral.
-On April 18, the case was transferred to the CBCID, the state’s most powerful investigating agency.
+One April 18, 2018 the case was transferred to the CBCID, the state’s most powerful investigating agency.
 Madurai Kamaraj University Vice Chancellor Chelladurai went to the extent of setting up a five-memebr committee to probe the issue.
-Later, the committee was dispersed and Governor Purohit, who is the chancellor of the varsity, set up a one-man commission.
-Governor Purohit said the commission would submit the report to him and the same would be made public through a press conference.
+Later, the five-member committee was dispersed and Governor Purohit, who is the chancellor of the varsity, set up a one-man committee.
+Governor Purohit said the committee will submit the report to him and the same will be made public through a press conference.
 It may be recalled that the allegations were linked to Raj Bhavan.

 A day after the CBCID began the probe, its chief Jayant Murali was shunted out and another officer, Amresh Pujari, took charge.
-On July 14, as Nirmala Devi was about to complete 90 days in prison, the CBCID filed its first charge-sheet under Section 167(2).
-On September 7, the CBCID filed a supplementary charge-sheet.
-Other professors arrested in the case—Murugan and Karuppasamy—too, were named in the chargesheet.
-However, the Santhanam commission report, which was submitted to the governor on May 15, is gathering dust, leaving many questions surrounding the sex scandal unanswered.
+On July 14, as Nirmala Devi was about to complete 90 days in prison, the CBCID filed its first chargesheet under Section 167(2), and again on September 7, the CBCID filed a supplementary chargesheet.
+Other professors arrested in the case—Murugan and Karuppasamy—too were named in the chargesheet.
+However, the Santhanam committee report, which was submitted to the governor on May 15, is gathering dust, leaving many questions surrounding the sex scandal unanswered.